MKLab-ITI/pygrank-f/README.md

 can see all parameters you can set by calling `.get_input_context()` instead of `.call()`.

-You might want to generate a data preprocessing scheme to satisfy some objective, such as making node ranking fairness-aware.
-In this case, you can define the prior construction scheme in the first step, like this:
+You might want to define parameterized data preprocessing to be tuned on some objective, such as making node ranking fairness-aware.
+It suffices for this definition to produce the first step like this:

 ```python
 original = pgf.pagerank(train).call(spectrum="symmetric")  # power method implementation of pagerank